Charles1625/crop-production-ontology/README.md

 As for many domains, there will presently be a need for large datasets (Big Data) to assist the development of artificial intelligence (AI) based solutions for crop production.
 Data in this domain currently exists in a wide range of formats, including those managed by a number of different applications in use by farmers.
 The first step in building the necessary datasets will be to agree a standard ontology.
 The challenge is to create a common language about crop production which can be used in a wide variety of situations, including those which might develop in the future.

 The output of this project will be:
-- A Dictionary describing things involved in crop production and how they relate to each other.
+- A Formal Model describing things involved in crop production and how they relate to each other.
 - A machine readable format so that datasets can be combined.
 This will be in the form of a JavaScript Object Notation (JSON) Schema.

 The sharing of this project through GitHub, allows collaboration between domain experts (e.g. farmers, agronomists, crop scientists) and data scientists who may raise Issues, or may make a more hands-on contribution.